Updated December 2025

 The book for every note writer’s desk

-Of course, I have to start with my book HEARTSPOKEN: How to Write Notes that Connect, Comfort, Encourage, and Inspire.
-This book can stand alone, but it pairs beautifully with some stationery, a lovely pen, or even a lap desk.
-Shenandoah County folks can find signed copies at Traveler’s Treasures and The Buttercup in Woodstock, Virginia.
 If you buy your copy online, send me a message with your snail mail address and I’ll send you a signed/customized bookplate to go with your gift.
-The URL embedded in the book title above and in the ad below takes you to links for ordering online as well as testimonials and sample pages.
+The URL embedded in the book title above and in the graphic below takes you to links for ordering online as well as testimonials and sample pages.

-For Christmas last year, my brother-in-law Andy LaRowe gave each of his children a lap desk stocked with a copy of my book, personalized pens, personalized stationery, and stamps.
+My brother-in-law Andy LaRowe, gave each of his children a lap desk stocked with a copy of my book, personalized pens, personalized stationery, and stamps.
 See his wonderful video below:

 More unique gift ideas for your favorite note and letter writers